Back to National Guide

 • What is below.
 A balcony over a bedroom or living area has far stricter waterproofing requirements than one over open space or a carpark.
 The compliance standard and membrane grade both step up.

 • Patch vs full replacement.
-Localised repairs to one area cost less but carry risk if the surrounding membrane is also ageing.
+Localised repairs cost less but carry risk if the surrounding membrane is also ageing.
+Industry estimates put full balcony remediation (strip, waterproof, retile) at $20,000 to $25,000 per balcony for apartment buildings.

 • Drainage correction.
-Older balconies with insufficient fall need a screed layer to create proper drainage slope.
-This adds cost but is non-negotiable for long-term performance.
+Older balconies with insufficient fall need a screed layer ($40–$75/m2) to create proper drainage slope.
+This is non-negotiable for long-term performance.

 • Salt exposure.
-Harbour-side and coastal suburb balconies face accelerated membrane degradation from salt air.
+Harbour-side and coastal suburb balconies face accelerated membrane degradation from salt air, requiring marine-grade or salt-resistant membrane products.

 • Surface finish.
 Retiling is more expensive than a liquid polyurethane coating.
+For tile overlay costs, see our outdoor tiling guide.
 Tiles add weight, which can be a concern on cantilever balconies.

 A small patch repair on a ground-level deck with no room below and good drainage sits toward $800.
 Full membrane replacement on a large tiled apartment balcony over a living room, with drainage correction, multiple balustrade penetrations, strata compliance, and retiling, pushes toward $10,000.